fallfish/AustereCache/docs/metadata-module.md

 **promote(lba_sig)**

 It assumes that `lba_sig` exists in the bucket.
-"Promote" means calling the `cachePolicy_` to improve the priority of the accessed value. (e.g. LRU)
+"Promote" means calling the `cachePolicyExecutor_` to improve the priority of the accessed value. (e.g. LRU)

 **update(lba_hash, ca_hash)**